shockpkg/projector-launcher-linux/README.md

 # Overview

-A simple script that can be used to wrap a projector and other resources with a single executable and directory.
+A simple script and binaries that can be used to wrap a projector and other resources with a single executable and directory.

 ```
 Application  <- Launcher (same name as projector)